-Only 15 remaining partners, all relatively small, maintain formal diplomatic connections with Taiwan — though other countries, including the United States, maintain robust ties with the island.
+Just over a dozen remaining partners, all relatively small, maintain formal diplomatic connections with Taiwan — though other countries, including the United States, maintain robust ties with the island.

-Taiwan is left out of or restricted from full participation in some global organizations: It continues to seek participation.
+Taiwan is left out of or restricted from full participation in some global organizations: It continues to seek participation in the United Nations.
 Even during the pandemic, Taiwan is not part of the World Health Assembly, the World Health Organization’s decision-making body.
-Blinken in May called for Taiwan’s inclusion in the forum as an observer.

-“Taiwan is a reliable partner, a vibrant democracy, and a force for good in the world, and its exclusion from the WHA would be detrimental to our collective international efforts to get the pandemic under control,” Blinken said in a statement.
+“Taiwan is a reliable partner, a vibrant democracy, and a force for good in the world, and its exclusion from the WHA would be detrimental to our collective international efforts to get the pandemic under control,” Blinken said in a May 2021 statement that called for Taiwan’s inclusion in the forum as an observer.

 What could happen next?

-Amid the rapid military rise of China and its shown willingness to assert sovereignty — for example in Hong Kong by imposing a national security law — Taiwan and its friends around the globe worry about a real chance of conflict in coming years.
+Amid the rapid military rise of China and its shown willingness to assert sovereignty — for example by imposing a national security law in Hong Kong — Taiwan and its friends around the globe worry about a real chance of conflict in coming years.